Omid Madani

 - I am inspired by how our minds might work!
 In particular, the

-of our intelligence that perhaps separates us humans from many other animals
+intelligence that perhaps separates us humans from many other

-is the huge number of inter-related concepts that we (apparently) acquire and
+animals is the huge number of inter-related concepts that we

-action sequences, etc. What tasks and problems, processes and
+What tasks and problems, processes and algorithms, and

 point.
 I hope to contribute to answering some such questions, in